Brufico/Brufico.github.io/aboutme.md

 ### Teaching philosophy

-Some time ago, I have also taught Sailing.
+At the beginning of my academic life, I have also taught Sailing on the side.
 It has been a seminal experience.
 It taught me some fundamental truth about education:

-* Teaching is a misnomer.
+* **Teaching is a misnomer**.
 The teacher does not really *teach*.
 He/she opens doors, provides point-of-views, perspectives and a learning framework to the student.
 The essential part of the learning process occurs inside the student.
-The student really *learns*. <br>Educators  really are the *sherpas*, the guides, while the student is both the workforce, the recipient and the product of education.
+The student really *learns*. <br>Educators  really are the *sherpas*, the guides, while the student is both the workforce, the recipient and the product of the educational process.
-* Activity is key.
+* **Activity is key**.
 You cannot learn anything without engagement.
 Therefore, engagement is essential for the teacher as well.
-* As a teacher, you must prepare a great deal.
+* **Plan the work, but don't necessarily work the plan**.
+As a teacher, you must prepare a great deal.
 You have to set objectives, prepare a range of activities, imagine outcomes...
 But never fall in love with your preparation.
 It is a mean, not an end.
 Teaching Sailing, meeting with my pupils in the mordning, on the seashore, I had to watch the sky, evaluate the wind, gauge the experience of the group I had, and adapt, even improvise.
 A good preparation will allow you to do that.
 Situation is key.

 Of course, different educational settings spell different constraints for the educator.
-But such should be the spirit: focus on the end, not on the means.
+But such should be the spirit: focus on the end, not only on the means.

 Education